MingkeVan/RED-BlackTree_WordKing/README.md

 # RED-BlackTree_WordKing
 create a app which can be used to memorize word.
-This app is besed on RBTree.
+This app is besed on RBTree and B-Tree.